fenghuijian/BCSS/README.md

 # BCSS
-A Bridge Connecting Seurat and Scanpy
+A Bridge Connecting Seurat and Scanpy.